|Release Date||Release Name|

 - The NAM Server now supports CSV-driven data views.
 You can upload custom CSV files to generate reports.
 This will simplify custom analyses; examples include defining arbitrary application groupings and creating side-by-side historical snapshot comparisons.

-Create report-based alerts with a single click
+Create alerts with a click from the report

 More flexible Dynatrace integration